12 Fast Scaling Tech Startups To Watch

 Leeds based startup Bidnamic uses AI in its marketing platform to optimise Google Shopping campaigns at the granular level.
 The AdTech platform increases users’ spending efficiency and revenue.
 In June, Bidnamic announced a 100% year-on-year increase in turnover and an increase in employees from 30 to 70 since the beginning of 2020.

-Having raised a total of $11.9 million, AccuRx are now expanding their offering beyond their original free platform to include a premium service.
+Having raised a total of $11.9 million, AccuRx is now expanding its offering beyond its original free platform to include a premium service.

 Are you a startup looking for funding to scale your business too?
 Take a look at our funding features or contact firstname.lastname@example.org today to learn more about how our platform can help you get in front of the right investors for your startup business.